 Do Vans Run Big or Small?

-Modern types of Vans shoes (like Vans UltraRange EXO and Vans EVDNT) have a more regular fit.
+Modern types of Vans shoes (like UltraRange EXO and EVDNT) have a more regular fit when you wear them.

 My advice is to order your normal shoe sizing for Vans.
-Most people stick to normal sizing and are satisfied with how Vans fit.
+Most people stick to normal sizing and are satisfied with how Vans fit when they wear them.

 Just remember, as we have discussed throughout, certain types of classic Vans have a snug design with a shallow toe box.
 If you need a roomier toe box, you may need to size up or order wide sizing.
 This is where you can read more about the depth of the toe box.